 McDonald’s Germany is launching its first vegan burger made with Nestlés new plant-based patty.

-In a first for the country, McDonald’s is launching its first all-vegan burger, The Big Vegan TS, in Germany.
+In a first for the country, McDonald’s is launching its first vegan burger, The Big Vegan TS, in Germany.

 The Garden Gourmet Incredible Burger is made with natural protein from soy and wheat and contains 17 grams of plant-based protein which is the same amount as McDonald’s classic beef burgers.
 To create the look of a beef burger before, during, and after cooking the company has used natural plant extracts such as beetroot, carrot, and bell pepper.